Which trail would you take?

-On some maps, cartographers use teeth marks or hachures for depressions at craters or volcanoes because it marks the elevation goes up or down.
+On some maps, cartographers use teeth marks or hachures for depressions at craters or volcanoes because it marks the elevation going up or down.

 In this case, closed contour lines indicate a mountain.
 The beautiful Mount Fuji stands 3,776 meters tall above sea level.
 At 250-meter spacing, here’s how the contour lines look:

 When you see Mount Fuji in 3D, you can see that it’s quite steep as the contours are relatively closely spaced together.

-So far, we’ve seen examples of two types of closed contours, but how do contours look like in valleys?
+So far, we’ve seen examples of two types of closed contours, but what do contours look like in valleys?

 The rule of V and U-shaped valleys

-Valleys are elongated low-lying depressions usually with a river flowing through it.
+Valleys are elongated low-lying depressions usually with a river flowing through them.
 You know that you’re looking at a valley bottom when contour lines are V or U-shaped.

 Here is an example of a 3D view of the picturesque Collayomi Valley in California:

-All rivers flow downhill from higher to the lower elevations, perpendicular to the contour line above it.
+All rivers flow downhill from higher to lower elevations, perpendicular to the contour line above them.
 As a rule of thumb, the V-shaped contour is pointing upstream (the opposite direction from the flow of a stream or river).

 The “V” shape contours indicate streams and drainage.
 As you can see, the “V” points uphill to a higher elevation.
 Generally, you can connect the apexes of the upward-pointing, “V” shaped contour lines to delineate a stream.
 Further to this, you can estimate a stream gradient by counting the number of contours that cross a stream with the contour interval.

 The slope is always perpendicular to contour lines.
 The less separation between contour lines means a steeper slope and vice versa.
 When there are evenly spaced contours, the slope is uniform.

-At a stream junction, contour lines form a “M” or “W” shape.
+At a stream junction, contour lines form an “M” or “W” shape.
 This can be interpreted as two “V-shaped contours intersecting.